uofthcdslab/ArAM/README.rst

 Citation
 --------

-If you use this framework in your research or documentation, please cite the following paper:
+If you use this framework in your research or documentation, please cite the primary paper:

 **BibTeX:**